codekhal/autonomous-bot/README.md

 ```

-- Install dependencies by using the following commands.
+- Install dependencies.

 ```bash
 $ cd autonomous-bot
 ```
-Note:

-**It considered a good practice to hide your credentials in .env file and then not pushing onto the version control.
-Although same would be considered when the app is deployed in near future.**

-- Finally run the application using
+- Now in your terminal, run the application using

 ```bash
 $ python3 barcode_scanner.py
 ```
 Note: It is important you write **python3**, since all the packages are install for this version only.
+Mind you it will take lots of efforts to let everything run smooth and free of errors, like it took at my time.

+- Finally, place a QR Code in front of your WebCam or RaspiCam which ever you prefer.
+Hope you will get required result.

-## File Structure
+## :open_file_folder: File Structure

 - File structure with the basic details about files and directories.